Research within the division includes laboratory- and clinic-based studies related to our field.

 Focusing on nitric oxide vascular biology.

-Melina R. Kibbe, MD, is a Professor of Surgery at the Northwestern University Feinberg School of Medicine, Division of Vascular Surgery, and is on staff at Northwestern Memorial Hospital and Jesse Brown VA Medical Center, where she serves as director of the Vascular Laboratory and co-chief of the Division of Vascular Surgery.
+Melina R. Kibbe, MD, is a Professor of Surgery at the Northwestern University Feinberg School of Medicine in the Division of Vascular Surgery and is on staff at Northwestern Memorial Hospital and Jesse Brown VA Medical Center, where she serves as director of the Vascular Laboratory and co-chief of the Division of Vascular Surgery.
 Dr. Kibbe's research interests focus on nitric oxide vascular biology.
-Specifically, she is studying how nitric oxide inhibits vascular smooth muscle cell proliferation by focusing on the role of nitric oxide in regulating the cell cycle, the ubiquitin-proteasome pathway, and apoptosis.
+Specifically, she is studying how nitric oxide inhibits vascular smooth muscle cell proliferation by focusing on the role of nitric oxide in regulating the cell cycle, the ubiquitin-proteasome pathway and apoptosis.
 She is also developing and evaluating nitric oxide-based pharmacological and bioengineering approaches to inhibit neointimal hyperplasia following vascular interventions, including bypass grafting and peripheral angioplasty/stenting.
 Her hope is to have a positive effect on patency rates of these procedures, thereby effecting millions of patients that undergo coronary artery or peripheral artery revascularization procedures.
 In 2010, she received the Presidential Early Career Award for Scientists and Engineers, the highest honor bestowed by the United States Government on young professionals in the early stages of their independent research careers.

 Learn more via the Kibbe Lab website.